 The Hi-Resolution Extension can be enabled to increase the waveform generation resolution by 2 bits (4x).
 This is available for all Timer/Counters.
-See "Hi-Res - High Resolution Extension" on page 33 for more details.
+See "Hi-Res - High Resolution Extension" on page 32 for more details.

-The Advanced Waveform Extension can be enabled to provide extra and more advanced features for the Timer/Counter.
-This are only available for Timer/Counter 0.
-See "AWEX - Advanced Waveform Extension" on page 32 for more details.
+The Advanced Waveform Extension can be enabled to provide extra and more advanced feature for the Timer/Counter.
+This is only available for Timer/Counter 0.
+See "AWEX - Advanced Waveform Extension" on page 31 for more details.